soham-b-github/bda-files/README.md

 # M.Sc. in Big Data Analytics

-This repository stores all the files that were used for learning and studying the subjects offered during the M.Sc.
-BDA Programme.
+This repository contains the files used for all assignments, mini-projects and classwork for different courses like Computer Vision Course (CS342), Deep Learning & NLP, Finance, Statistics, and so on, offered at Ramakrishna Mission Vivekananda Educational and Research Institute, Belur as a part of the Master of Science in Big Data Analytics programme.

+#### Batch 2024-26